rowedaniel/SAMiGame/readme.md

 ============== Credits ==============
 Development of this C++ suite of codes was done by Daniel Neshyba-Rowe and is freely available.
 Please share any suggestions for improvement.

+SFML is owned by their respective owners (not Daniel).